EdoWhite/SkillFormer/README.md

 ## 🔧 Fine-Tuning Data

 The model is fine-tuned on the [EgoExo4D](https://ego-exo4d-data.org) dataset, specifically on the "Proficiency Estimation" benchmark.
 This benchmark includes expert commentary paired with a proficiency label.
-The fine-tuning process trains the model to generate a natural language analysis of proficiency and produce a final proficiency label.
+The fine-tuning process trains the model to produce a proficiency label.

 ---